Sellix/woocommerce/README.md

 2. Go to the payment tab and enable Sellix as a payment gateway.

 3. Fill the API details in the payment settings as well as the enabled Gateways (PayPal, Bitcoin, Litecoin..).

+4. Dark mode.
+If you would like to use a dark version of our WooCommerce plugin, please download and use the `dark-sellix.css` file included in this repository.